-In addition to the Underwriters' Private Placement, Stella-Jones received firm commitments from SJ International and the Solidarity Fund QFL whereby such shareholders agreed to purchase Subscription Receipts under the same terms as the Underwriters' Private Placement for gross proceeds of \$15 million and \$5 million respectively (the "Shareholders' Private Placement").
+In addition to the Underwriters' Private Placement, Stella-Jones received firm commitments at the time from SJ International and the Solidarity Fund QFL whereby such shareholders agreed to purchase Subscription Receipts under the same terms as the Underwriters' Private Placement for gross proceeds of \$15 million and \$5 million respectively (the "Shareholders' Private Placement").
 Tom A. Bruce Jones, Chairman of the Company, owns approximately 32% of JJS, which holds 49% of the voting shares of SJ International.
 Gianni Chiarva, Vice-Chairman of the Company, together with his associates, exercises control or direction, directly or indirectly, over all of the shares of Stella International, which holds 51% of the shares of SJ International.

 The closing date of the Underwriters' Private Placement and the Shareholders' Private Placement (collectively, the "Private Placements") occurred on March 15, 2010.
-Net proceeds from the Private Placements will be used by the Company to partially fund the proposed acquisition of Tangent (the "Acquisition"), initially announced in a press release dated December 15, 2009.
+Net proceeds from the Private Placements were used by the Company to partially fund the acquisition of Tangent (the "Acquisition"), which was completed on April 1, 2010.

-The Subscription Receipts will be exchangeable, without additional payment, into common shares of the Company on a one-for-one basis upon completion of the Acquisition.
-If the Acquisition is not completed by April 30, 2010 at the latest, then the Subscription Receipts shall be automatically terminated and cancelled and the principal amount subscribed plus accrued interest will be returned to the holders of Subscription Receipts.
+The Subscription Receipts were exchangeable, without additional payment, into common shares of the Company on a one-for-one basis upon completion of the Acquisition.

-An aggregate of 3,202,000 common shares could be issued upon exchange of the Subscription Receipts to be sold under the Private Placements, representing 25.2% of the number of outstanding common shares, on a non-diluted basis.
+An aggregate of 3,202,000 common shares were issued upon exchange of the Subscription Receipts sold under the Private Placements, representing at the time, 25.2% of the number of outstanding common shares, on a non-diluted basis.